 Two or four hours in usually the minimum.
 This will help you decide how much you can budget for and it what points to have live music.
 Maybe you only want it during your cocktail reception and in the background during dinner, and will have a different option for evening dancing.

-6. How You Performed at My Venue Before?
+6. Have You Performed at My Venue Before?

 It’s not a deal-breaker, but it’s definitely handy if the musicians or DJ know the set-up of the venue and any restrictions it has.
 Ask if they plan to visit before to speak to the venue coordinator about acoustics.